maxcobmara/rails-interview-problem/README.md

 # SLA Mobile

-## Rails developer aplplication problem
+## Rails developer application problem

 Fork this repository and build an app that does the following: